dataiku/solutions-contrib/bs-documentation/source/code-studio/template/index.md

   ```

   :::{topic} Note

-  - This block installs globally npm, yarn and pnpm package managers along with angular cli
+  This Dockerfile block does the following:
+  - Installs npm, yarn, pnpm, and the Angular CLI globally.
-  - It updates git to its latest version
+  - Updates Git to the latest version.
-  - It installs typescript on vs code extensions for better linting and intelliSense
+  - Installs TypeScript for enhanced linting and IntelliSense in VS Code.
     :::

-- **[Add an Entrypoint](https://doc.dataiku.com/dss/latest/code-studios/code-studio-templates.html#add-an-entry-point)** and expose the HTML service to make the frontend accessible from the Code Studio UI when launching your web application client server.
+- **[Add an Entrypoint for HTML](https://doc.dataiku.com/dss/latest/code-studios/code-studio-templates.html#add-an-entry-point)**: Expose the HTML service to make the frontend accessible from the Code Studio UI when launching your web application client server.
 Use /$request_uri for the proxied subpath.

   ![Expose Client Port](assets/04-expose-client-port.png)

-- **[Add an Entrypoint](https://doc.dataiku.com/dss/latest/code-studios/code-studio-templates.html#add-an-entry-point)** for the web application flask backend, this will make the server accessible by requesting its URL directly.
-Use /$request_uri for the proxied subpath.
+- **[Add an Entrypoint for Flask](https://doc.dataiku.com/dss/latest/code-studios/code-studio-templates.html#add-an-entry-point)** Add another entry point for your Flask backend.
+Use /$request_uri for the proxied subpath here as well.

   :::{topic} Note
   _You don't need to expose the html service for this entry point_